 How will this be implemented?

-- Pupils participate in two Physical Education lessons each week focusing on sport-specific activities, gymnastics, dance or swimming
+o Pupils participate in one Physical Education lesson each week focusing on sport-specific activities, gymnastics, dance or swimming

-- From KS1, pupils will evaluate their own performance and that of their peers each lesson to identify next steps in their learning for themselves and others
+o From KS1, pupils will evaluate their own performance and that of their peers to identify next steps in their learning for themselves and others

 The impact of the curriculum will be judged by: